nhsengland/privfp-experiments/docs/background/experiment-1point0.md

 ### Additional Entities

-We can also use `GliNER` to investigate whether other entities are in the notes.
+We can also use `GLiNER` to investigate whether other entities are in the notes.
 Let us consider adding: `Email`, `Gender` and `Phone Number`.

 We can add them to the entity extraction `entity_list` using the following code snippet: